MonikaSzucs/comp-2825-computer-architecture-organization/class-9/readme.md

 `PC`: program counter.
 A register that stores the main-memory address of the next instruction to be fetched, decoded and executed.

 `IR`: Instruction Register.
-STores the current instruction (the one just fetched, the one about to be decoded, and then executed)
+Stores the current instruction (the one just fetched, the one about to be decoded, and then executed)

 `F`: fetch instructions from main memory
 `D`: decoded what is detched